edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code/edgio_config.md

 title: {{ CONFIG_FILE }} Configuration
 ---

-The `{{ CONFIG_FILE }}` config file in your app's root directory contains configuration options that control how your app runs on {{ PRODUCT_NAME }}.
+The `{{ CONFIG_FILE }}` config file in your app's root directory contains configuration properties (referred to by their key) that control how your app runs on {{ PRODUCT_NAME }}.
 This file is automatically created when you run `{{ FULL_CLI_NAME }} init`.
 It should export an object with the following properties:

 ## name {/* name */}

-The `name` config is the name your property will be deployed under.
-If this is omitted, the `name` property in your `package.json` will be used.
+The `name` key is the name your property will be deployed under.
+If this is omitted, the `name` key in your `package.json` will be used.

 ## team {/* team */}

-The `team` config is the name of the team your property will be deployed under.
+The `team` key is the name of the team your property will be deployed under.
 If this is omitted, the deployment will be created under your personal (Private Space) team.

 ## routes {/* routes */}

-The `routes` config is the path to your routes file relative to the root of your project.
+The `routes` key is the path to your routes file relative to the root of your project.
 Defaults to `routes.js`.

 ## origins {/* origins */}

+Origns are the backends that {{ PRODUCT_NAME }} will proxy requests to, and define how {{ PRODUCT_NAME }} will communicate with your web server(s).

-The `origins` config is an array of objects whose properties are:
+The `origins` key is an array of objects whose properties are:

 | Property                                   | Type     | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |
 | ------------------------------------------ | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |